colemaring/MC-AR-Sandbox/README.md

 timer = 1 <br>
 biome = "mountains" <br>

+# Configuration / Tuning
+In topoprojection.py, experiment with the aspect_ratio and smoothing values to match the projection to the sand <br>

 # Development
 This program uses the Kinect SDK to take depth data from an Xbox Kinect Sensor.
 That data is then parsed and scaled down to be rendered real-time in a minecraft server. <br><br>